-Expulsion decisions may only be made by the Education Committee of the Board of Trustees [Board] after written notice to the adult student or student's parent/guardian of the Head of School's recommendation for expulsion, and a hearing.
-The written recommendation shall set forth the basis for the Head of School's recommendation.
+Expulsion decisions may only be made by the Education Committee of the Board of Trustees [Board] after written notice to the adult student or student's parent/guardian of the Headmaster's recommendation for expulsion, and a hearing.
+The written recommendation shall set forth the basis for the Headmaster's recommendation.